Vivanta by Taj in Bangalore

 The morning breakfast again is redolent with lovely food – my favourite was the masala omelette and Pongal.

-Our experience: There is a nice green terrace on the first floor which offered us a chance for soccer in the evening!
-I find children always very welcome in South India and some friendly hotel guests even joined in their soccer escapades!
+Our experience: There is a nice green terrace on the first floor which offered us a chance for soccer in the evening.
+I find children always very welcomed in South India and some friendly hotel guests even joined in their soccer escapades.
 Just like in Chennai, they love kids here!

 The only downside to a busy city hotel is that it never sleeps.
 We had taken advantage of a Christmas offer and so it seems, did a whole load of others.
 Weekend nights especially brings Blimey, the club across the road, to life.
 Do expect music to pulsate till round 2 am.
 My two tykes slept through it all, thanks to long days at the parks but light sleepers beware!